NSLS-II/edrixs/README.rst

 * Install Python parts of edrixs

+  Be sure to first make libedrixsfortran.a in src.

     .. code-block:: bash

        $ python setup.py config_fc --f77exec=mpif90 --f90exec=mpif90 build_ext \
-         --link-objects="-L${path/to/lib} -lopenblas -lparpack -larpack -L./src -ledrixsfortran"
+         --link-objects="-L./src -ledrixsfortran -L${path/to/openblas} -lopenblas \
+         -L${path/to/arpack} -lparpack -larpack"
        $ python setup.py install

-  where, ${path/to/lib} is the path of the libraries of openblas and arpack.
+  where, ${path/to/openblas} is the path of openblas and ${path/to/arpack} is the path of arpack.

 How to cite